How Cleanliness Can Protect You From Coronavirus: 5 Tips From eMop

 3. Clean your fridge thoroughly

-Give your fridge and freezer a thorough cleaning.
+Give your fridge and freezer a thorough cleaning to protect yourself and loved ones from the coronavirus.
 The food you store in your fridge and freezer may carry some viruses that can easily be removed with cooking, but remain in your fridge or freezer – for an example, if meat leaked – so it’s good to regularly clean it.
 Use a good disinfectant to kill any viruses.